yoavweber/PGFC/README.md

 * Some platform issues, we are a diverse group in terms of preferred OS.
 1x Linux, 1x Windows, 1x macOS.
 ### The most challenging aspects
 * Here goes aspects of the project the group deemed most challenging.
+* Limited Resources - Little Info for IPFS due to the "newness" of the whole concept.
+* Platform-limiting factors, especially for Windows.
+NO info could be found regarding IPFS-development for Windows.
+All external development (used for help in most instances) is primarily executed in Linux.
 ### The learning outcome
 * What did we learn?
 IPFS being the obvious answer, but it may be worth adding stuff like interrogating a foreign repository to make it fit specialized needs.
 ### Total work hours
 For this project, a high focus on collaboration has been prioritized.
 For every week of the project period, the group has had 6-10 hours of collaborative work (usually 2-3 sessions per week).
 The sessions have mostly happened physically (on campus) and each session usually has had a specific purpose (some sprints, some commune problem solving).
-In addition to these teamwork-sessions, we also split some work, to increase the learning-outcome per individual group member. ----put some more later, but ground work has been laid ;)
+In addition to these teamwork-sessions, we also split some work to work on an individual basis, to increase the learning-outcome per individual group member. ----put some more later, but ground work has been laid ;)